 - Web Desk

-WEB DESK: Tensions flared in the Punjab Assembly as opposition members sharply criticised the government for the repeated absence of senior finance department officials during the ongoing budget debate, calling it a waste of lawmakers’ time and public funds.
+Tensions flared in the Punjab Assembly as opposition members sharply criticized the government for the repeated absence of senior finance department officials during the ongoing budget debate, calling it a waste of lawmakers’ time and public funds.

 Opposition MPA Ahmar Bhatti questioned the purpose of holding discussions when no one from the finance side was present to respond or take notes.